-A person or company is permitted to fulfil its obligations relating to another party through an agent of that other party.
-For example, under section 2.12 of the Instrument, a reporting issuer fulfills its obligation to send securityholder materials to a proximate intermediary if the proximate intermediary designates an agent to whom the reporting issuer will provide the materials, and the reporting issuer sends the materials to such agent.
-If an intermediary has designated an agent in the foregoing circumstances, we expect reporting issuer sto send materials to that designated agent unless a reporting issuer previously has made alternate arrangements agreeable to that intermediary well in advance of the reporting issuer's meeting.
-We expect that any such alternate arrangements would be at least as efficient and user-friendly as established industry practices.
+A person or company may fulfil its obligations relating to another party through an agent of that other party.
+For example, under section 2.12 of the Instrument, a reporting issuer fulfills its obligation to send securityholder materials to a proximate intermediary if it provides the materials to a person or company designated by that proximate intermediary.